ezerssss/threadlify/README.md

 - One-step onboarding that automatically analyzes and identifies your product based on your landing page.
 - Daily scraping of relevant subreddits to catch posts your product might be relevant in.
-- Ability to adjust the filtering criteria using natural language to explain why surfaced posts are not relevant.
+- Users can tag and explain why surfaced posts are not relevant using natural langauge so that similar posts do not get surfaced again.

 ## Demo / Screenshot